YourOnly-One/content/content/snoworld/en-ph/blog/reviews/2022/20220829-alchemy-of-souls-2022.md

 +++
-title = "«Alchemy of Souls» Season 01 review" description = "An epic adventure of friendship, self-discovery, magic, and love."
+title = "«Alchemy of Souls» season 01 review" description = "An epic adventure of friendship, self-discovery, magic, and love."

 lastmod = 2022-08-30T10:02:11+08:00                 # last update; manually adjust to local timezone